straightupjac/nft-merkle-allowlist-scaffold/README.md

 - Anish Agnihotri's [ERC20 merkle airdrop scaffold](https://github.com/Anish-Agnihotri/merkle-airdrop-starter)
 ## Feedback
 Have issues?
 Feel free to make an issue, open a pull request or reach out!

+## Disclaimer
+These smart contracts are not audited so use at your own risk.